tenancy/docs/docs/hyn/5.2/Logging.md

 ---

 Especially in production you might want to split the default laravel log by tenants.
-Tenancy shipps with a custom tenant aware logger which you can register in the logger config.
+Tenancy ships with a custom tenant aware logger which you can register in the logger config.

-If a valid hostname is detected it will create a `logs` folder within the tenant directory ie.:
+- If a tenant is detected it will create a `logs` folder within the tenant directory:
-`app/tenancy/tenants/xxxxxxxxxxxxxxxxxxxx/logs/{log_level}_xxxx-xx-xx.log`
+`storage/app/tenancy/tenants/<tenant uuid>/logs/<log_level>_<YYYY>-<MM>-<DD>.log`

-If no valid hostname is detected it will default to:
+- If no tenant is detected it will store the log file to:
-`/storage/logs/{log_level}_xxxx-xx-xx.log`
+`storage/logs/`.

 Add a new `tenant` channel to the channels array in your **config/logger.php** like below: